 As everyone and their Granny knows, the traditional model of record retailing is so over.
 (Ask Tower, Virgin and HMV.)
 Now, every artist, from the humble DIYer to major label darling, is on the social media bandwagon.
 There’s no controversy there; the only conversation is one of strategy and tactics.
 Facebook or Google +?
-(For now, Facebook wins.)
+(For now, Facebook has the odds.)
 MySpace?
 (Still in the morgue, zzzzzz.)
-As far as Facebook and Google + using their platforms as a distribution source for fans to buy music (bypassing the label), it would seem that until said platforms accept payment directly, rather than via proxy e.g. Facebook credits, they won’t be widely adopted – people who buy music online are in the habit of doing so via iTunes, Amazon or the artist’s website.
+As far as Facebook and Google + using their platforms as a distribution source for fans to buy music (bypassing the label), it would seem that until said platforms accept payment directly, rather than via proxy e.g. Facebook credits, they won’t be widely adopted – people who buy music online are in the habit of doing so via ITunes, Amazon or the artist’s website.
 Really, when it comes to social, there’s no “special sauce” – it’s just the latest way for artists, labels and the media et al to build awareness, create interest and sell product.
-It’s (still) all about the songs folks.
+It’s all about the songs folks.

-Prediction: Based on the fact Google+ witnessed a 100% increase in registered users during December (figure taken from Paul Allen), we believe Google+ will surpass 250 million registered users by the end of 2012 and be a serious competitor to Facebook.
+Prediction: Based on the fact Google+ witnessed a 100% increase in registered users during December (figure taken from Paul Allen), we believe Google+ will surpass 250 million registered users by the end of 2012 and be a serious competitor to Facebook

 The vicissitudes of poor economic fortune notwithstanding, some promoters reported that their revenues in 2011 improved over 2010, meaning they lost less money than the year before (even as the number of tickets sold decreased – the prices went up).
 The broader perspective however is one where the top 1% of fans throw down big bucks – sometimes in the thousands – for premium seats, exclusive backstage meet-and-greets and other “experiences” to the top 1% of artists (though, in the case of Bon Jovi, you get to keep your folding lawn chair).
 Whether this arrangement is developing enough talent “supply” to fill the stadiums of tomorrow is open to debate.
-However, 99% of today’s musicians recognise the power of live performance and the fact that concerts and festivals are the ideal place to sell CD’s and merch.
+However, 99% of today’s musicians recognize the power of live performance and the fact that concerts and festivals are the ideal place to sell CD’s and merch.